LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment

-The model $f(\mathbf{x};\theta)$ is represented by a 18-layer PreAct ResNet (PRN18)~\cite{he2016identity} for CIFAR-10 and CIFAR-100, InceptionV2~\cite{szegedy2017inception} for WebVision (this is the model used by competing approaches), and ResNet-50~\cite{he2016deep} for Clothing1M and Food-101N.
-The models are trained with stochastic gradient descent with momentum of 0.8, weight decay of 0.0005 and batch size of 64.
-The learning rate is 0.02 which is reduced to 0.002 in the middle of the training.
 The WarmUp and total number of epochs is defined according to each data set, as defined in~\cite{li2020dividemix}.
 For CIFAR-10 and CIFAR-100, PRN18 is based on a WarmUp stage of 30 epochs, with 300 epochs of total training.
 For WebVision, the InceptionV2 is trained for 100 epochs, with a WarmUp stage of 1 epoch.
 For Clothing1M, ResNet-50 is trained for 80 epochs with WarmUp stage of 1 epoch.
 For Food-101N, we also use ResNet-50 and rely on the same training protocol as in~\cite{han2019deep}, consisting of training for 30 epochs, WarmUp stage of 1 epoch and reducing the learning rate by a factor of 10 every 10 epochs.
-The MixMatch parameter is $\alpha=4$ in~\eqref{eq:v_x_y}, and the regularisation weight for the loss in~\eqref{eq:D_loss_full} is $\lambda^{(reg)}=1$ for symmetric noise and $\lambda^{(reg)}=0$ for asymmetric noise--these two parameters are as defined in~\cite{li2020dividemix}.
-We used a confidence window of $\zeta=5$ in~\eqref{eq:redefine_clean_noisy_sets}, which was defined empirically for all the experiments.
-In Table 1 of supplementary material we show that, in general, Precision increases and Recall decreases with larger $\zeta$ values.
-Also, classification accuracy reaches a peak for large noise rates (symmetric at $90\%$ and asymmetric $\geq 40\%$) at $\zeta=5$, and for lower noise rates, accuracy does not change much with different values of $\zeta \in \{1,...,10\}$.